-- 6.1.9.1 New dug-out or isolated ponds will be permitted in a flooding hazard where there is no feasible alternative site to locate the pond outside the flooding hazard provided it can be demonstrated that: - all dredged material is removed from the flooding hazard; - finished side slopes are stable; - where unavoidable, intrusions on hydrologic functions are minimized; - best management practices including site and pond design and appropriate remedial measures will mitigate disturbance to hydrologic functions; and, - the risk of pollution and sedimentation during construction is minimized. - 6.1.9.2 Enlargement of an existing dug-out or isolated pond located within a flooding hazard will be permitted provided it can be demonstrated that the enlargement can satisfy Policy 6.1.9.1 and will not further encroach on the flooding hazard.
+- 5.3.9.1 New dug-out or isolated ponds will be permitted in a flooding hazard where there is no feasible alternative site to locate the pond outside the flooding hazard provided it can be demonstrated that: - all dredged material is removed from the flooding hazard; - finished side slopes are stable; - where unavoidable, intrusions on hydrologic functions are minimized; - any grading around the pond will not change the elevation of the land and will not compromise the stability of the existing shoreline; - safe ingress and egress is maintained on the property; - best management practices including site and pond design and appropriate remedial measures will mitigate disturbance to hydrologic functions; and, - the risk of pollution and sedimentation during construction is minimized. - 5.3.9.2 Enlargement of an existing dug-out or isolated pond located within a flooding hazard will be permitted provided it can be demonstrated that the enlargement can satisfy Policy 5.3.9.1 and will not further encroach on the flooding hazard.

-6.1.10 Low Intensity Recreational Uses
+5.3.10 Low Intensity Recreational Uses